5 of the Best 55 Plus Communities in Pennsylvania

 What is a 55+ community?

-These communities are a popular choice for Americans making a move to retire, downsizing as they prepare for retirement, or just simplifying their lives after reaching the age of 55.
+These communities are a popular choice for Americans making a move to retire, downsizing as they prepare for their golden years, or just simplifying their lives after reaching the age of 55.
 Housing options may include everything from single detached houses to duplex- or condominium-style units.

 What are the most popular retirement cities in Pennsylvania?